 This WeatherMaster camping tent is best for a family of four as it has a maximum capacity of 6.
 You could extend your family size to five if you bring the dog along.

 By day, the screen room makes a great place for parents to hang out, free of bugs, while the kids go play in the messy wilderness.
-It’s also a nice space for the whole family to hang out and watch the sunrise or sunset.
+It’s also a nice covered space with a tarp overhead for the whole family to hang out and watch the sunrise or sunset.